hbedle-subsurface/attribute-selector/README.md

 **The right order of operations:** start with the geology, let the geology tell you which physical properties matter, then find the attributes that measure those properties.

+**This tool is to help you get started - not to select your final and best attributes.
+Only you can do that - because you know the data and the geologic target!**
 ---

 ## What it covers